 Care Home Information Packages

-Unless you live in a home for adults with developmental disabilities or serious mental illness, the landlord must give you a Care Home Information Package before you sign a tenancy agreement.
-Some landlords might call the Information Package a “CHIP”.
+Unless you live in a home for adults with developmental disabilities or serious mental illness, the landlord must give you a Care Home Information Package (CHIP) before you sign a tenancy agreement.

-The Information Package gives you important information you need to know before you sign a tenancy agreement.
+The CHIP gives you important information you need to know before you sign a tenancy agreement.
 You can use it to help you decide if you want to live in the care home.

-The Information Package must describe the services you will be paying for.
+The CHIP must describe the services you will be paying for.
 For example, you may want to know how much and what kind of nursing care is included and which services would cost extra.

-The Information Package is also useful if you already live in a care home.
+The CHIP is also useful if you already live in a care home.
 For example, it could help you choose optional services, or find out how to make a complaint.

 - the kinds of rental units in the care home and how much they cost